kgjersda/MT10Mods/README.md

 ### Front brake calipers

-MT-10 owners can upgrade to R1/R1M calipers directly.
+MT-10 and MT-10 owners can upgrade to R1/R1M calipers directly.

-MT-10 SP owners would look at Brembos.
-But it looks like Brembos would need spacers/different brake discs.
+It is possible to upgrade to brembo calipers but it looks like Brembos would need spacers/different brake discs.

 At least one member on Facebook has fitted Brembo GP4 RS calipers.